 Tip #5: Let them pick their vegs

-A good way to get them a bit more interested in vegs is to ask them to pick their very own vegetable next time you're out shopping together.
+A good way to get them a bit more interested in vegs is to ask them to pick their veg next time you're out shopping together.
 Include a bite-sized amount of veg with each main meal, so they're happy to try it.

-Try not to make a big deal out of it if they don't like it the first time, aso sometimes they need a few goes before they realise it's not that bad.
+Try not to make a big deal out of it if they don't like it the first time.
+Sometimes they'll need a few goes before they realise it's not that bad.
 Remember how long it took some of US to like brocolli?